NationalResearchCorporation/interview/README.md

 ### Background

-Create a simple API and front-end display for a "News Feed" feature.
-To keep things simple, there will be no user accounts or hospital-specific requirements.
-The article content can just be stored as text in the database.
-There is no need to create a form to add/edit/delete posts for this exercise.
-To get started, please just provide at least 2 seed posts to show up in the interface.
+Add a comments feature to the newsfeed item interface.
+Each comment should have a user associated to it, which consists of just a username.
+The comments can just be stored as text in the database.
+There is no need to create a form to add/edit/delete comments for this exercise.
+To get started, please just provide at least 2 seed comments for each seeded newsfeed item to show up in the interface.
+We also expect you to have a suite of tests for your work.

 ### User Story
 As a healthcare team member
-I want to be able to view newsfeed items that my administrator posts So that I can be informed about changes at the hospital
+I want to be able to see comments made on newsfeed items So that I can see what my colleagues think about the articles posted

 Acceptance Criteria
 ---
-- [ ] There is a page that displays a table of newsfeed articles (just titles)
-- [ ] Clicking on the title of an article brings me to the article's content page
-  - [ ] The article content page consists of a post title and a blob of text
-- [ ] There is a 'Back to Newsfeed' button at the top of every article that takes me back to the main list page
+- [ ] On the page showing an individual newsfeed item, there is a list of comments related to that post
+- [ ] Each comment has a username associated to it

 Development Notes
 ---
 - Use of a database should be demonstrated in this exercise but there is no particular database required.
 Rails has SQLite built-in and that is perfectly acceptable.
-- There is no need to create a form to add/edit/delete posts for this exercise.
+- There is no need to create a form to add/edit/delete comments for this exercise.
 - There is no need to support markdown, images or videos for this initial implementation
+- There is no need for users to be able to login or session management of any kind.
+- Users should be stored in a separate table from comments